richardhapb/lspdock/ides.md

 ## Neovim

 Steps for Neovim 0.11.0.
 For another version use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) instead.
+Also see the specific configuration for multiple LSPs in the same container in the [neovim example](nvim_example.md).

 ### Steps